aldourtusuastegui/Android-Interview-Questions/README.md

 An Array is a fixed-size collection that can store data of specific type.
 Unlike lists, arrays have a predefined size and cannot grow or shrink once created.

 ### ArrayList
+ArrayList is a concrete class, it is a dynamic list that is ideal for situationes where you need to modify the list frequently and the list size may change.

+### LinkedList
+A LinkedList is a collection where elements are store in nodes.
+Each node contains data an referenes to the next element.

+### Double LinkedList
+is a collection where elements are store in node.
+Each node contains data an references to the next and previous element.

+### Stack
+A stack is a data structure that follows the `Last-In-First-Out (LIFO)` principle.
+This means that the last element added to the stack is the first one to be removed.

+### Queue
+A queue is a data structure that follows `First-In-First-Out (FIFO)` principle.
+This means that the first element added to the queue will be the first one to be removed, similar to a queue of people waiting in line.